 Our organizations are flooded with empty talk.
 We are constantly "going forward" to lands of "deliverables", stopping off on the "journey" to "drill down" into "best practice".
 Being an expert at using management speak has become more important in corporate life than delivering long lasting results.
 The upshot is that meaningless corporate jargon is killing our organizations.

-In this book, management scholar André Spicer argues we need to call this empty talk what it is: bullshit.
+In this book, management scholar the author argues we need to call this empty talk what it is: bullshit.
 The book looks at how organizations have become vast machines for manufacturing, distributing and consuming bullshit.
 It follows how the meaningless language of management has spread through schools, NGOs, politics and the media.

 'We hear business bullshit all day.
 But few know how it started, where it comes from or what to do about it.
 Andre Spicer is funny and clever on the topic and we badly need his practical wisdom to win through.' - Margaret Heffernan, Businesswoman and author of "Wilful Blindness"

 'Anybody familiar with corporate life will find this book extremely amusing—until realizing that it is dead serious.
 The battle against bullshit is one worth fighting, even if you lose it.
-Read Spicer’s book, and engage.' — Professor Martin Gargiulo, INSEAD
+Read Spicer’s book, and engage.' - Martin Gargiulo, INSEAD, Spain